GeorgeLeePatterson/stately/CONTRIBUTING.md

 ### Code Style

-- Follow Rust standard formatting (use `cargo fmt`, pedantic linting is used)
+- Follow Rust standard formatting (use `cargo +nightly fmt`, pedantic linting is used)
 - Write clear, self-documenting code
 - Add documentation comments for public APIs
 - Include examples in documentation where appropriate